 By nature, chain reaction accidents must involve at least three vehicles.
 It’s not uncommon, however, for pile-up crashes to involve many more.

 This is especially true when the collision involves vehicles traveling at high speeds.
-Chain reaction accidents are also more likely in adverse weather conditions, including on wet, snowy, or icy roads.
+Chain reaction crash are also more likely in adverse weather conditions, including on wet, snowy, or icy roads.0

 Because more than two vehicles are involved in these collisions, the likelihood of serious personal injuries is high, making the question of legal fault, particularly pressing.